mm1art/public-prompts/README.md

 This is my public prompt and instruction set repository with a focus on Microsoft Copilot.

 ## What to do?
-Copy and paste the text (or click on Copy raw file) from the MD files into Copilot and follow any instructions in the associated README files.
+Copy and paste the text (or click on Copy raw file) from the instruction files into Copilot and follow any instructions in the associated README files.